 After my last two posts – Mob Deprogramming and MBTI and Pair Programming – I felt I needed more data on MBTI types in software development.
-I did after all base most of the latter post on just the one study.
+Most of the latter post was after all based on just the one study.

-So I started looking for more data sources and reading up on what others were saying about personality types in software development.
-My first comment must be:
+I looked around for more data and read up on what others were saying about personality types in software development.

-I updated the list of MBTI types based on four different sources*, and it turned out slightly different than the first one.
+I made a table of MBTI types based on four different sources*, and it turned out slightly different than the first one.

 |SW Devs||Type||General Pop||Diff|

 There is a clear over representation of INTP among software developers – almost 170% more.
 However, INTJ was even more over represented at three times more than the general population.
-But still, in actual numbers, ISTJ and ESTJ appear to be the most common type.
+However, in actual numbers, ISTJ and ESTJ appear to be the most common type.

 Another one that sticks out is ENTJ, which is not surprising when thinking about all the strong willed, confident, driven but also arrogant and impatient tech entrepreneurs – or entreprenerds as some might call them.

-The numbers also, once again, falsifies the old notion that programmers are introverts.
-There is a slight over representation in the data I have found (54% in developers vs. 51% in the general population), but it’s so small I think it falls well into the margin of error.
-And even if correct, the difference is so small that it hardly can be called a significant personality trait in developers.
+The numbers also, once again, disprove the old notion that programmers are introverts.
+There is a slight over representation in the data (54% in developers vs. 51% in the general population).
+A difference so small it can’t be called a significant personality trait in developers.

-Being a feeling type myself, and working in software development, I might have to look further into this.
+Being an F-type myself I might have to look further into this.

 Another interesting aspect I found, is the US-centric approach we often take in methods and practices of software teams.